CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_1.01.md

 1.3.Ti=Trade Secrets

 1.3.sec=Nothing in this section shall require {a_covered_entity} to reveal trade secret information.
 For the purposes of this subsection, “trade secret” is defined as stated in 18 U.S.C. § 1839.
-However, for the purposes of this subsection, the categories of {personal_data} that {a_covered_entity} collects shall not be considered a trade secret.
+However, for the purposes of this subsection, the categories of {personal_data} that {a_covered_entity} {collects} shall not be considered a trade secret.

 1.=[02/Bit/Sec_03]